- Roughly 1 in 10 vapers started using e-cigarettes before they turned 18, the legal age to purchase these products.

 |Heavy users (>50 times)||27.5%|

-A significant percentage of vapers are purchasing their cartridges from dangerous sources.
-Vapers in our survey reported to buy products online and from family members and other individuals (nonfamily).
-The CDC has reported that cartridges from informal sources such as these are causing many vaping-related lung diseases.
+A significant percentage of vapers purchase cartridges from dangerous sources.
+Vapers in our survey reported buying products online or from family members and other individuals.
+The CDC has reported that cartridges from informal sources such as these cause many vaping-related lung diseases.